JJLongoria/aura-helper/README.md

 Through the graphical interface, Aura Helper provides a tool to create <code>package.xml</code> files quickly, both of the local metadata, and of all the metadata of the organization.

 Another feature implemented through the interface is the ability to manage metadata files as if it were Salesforce.
 Add similar validations and behavior, taking into account the context and possibilities offered by VSCode.

+The currently available Views are:
+- View to view and edit profiles
+- View to view and edit permission sets
+- Package Generator
+- View to view, create and edit Custom Labels
+- Help

 Examples: